United States of America

 Lake Marion, South Carolina © Iempleh

-Agriculture dominates the small state of South Carolina, filled with rolling hills, fertile farmland, and grand antebellum plantations.
-The pastoral landscapes are charming but hold little interest, with most visitors drawn to the South Carolina coast which contains most of its attractions.
+Agriculture dominates the small state of South Carolina, a region of rolling hills, fertile farmland, and grand antebellum plantations.
+The pastoral landscapes are charming but hold little interest, with most visitors drawn to the South Carolina coast, which contains most of its attractions.

-White sandy seashore stretch from the Grand Stand in the north to the mouth of the Savannah River in the south.
-The resort of Myrtle Beach is the glitzy heart, which is famous for its family entertainment, amusement park attractions, and recreational activities, especially in golf.
+White sandy seashore stretches from the Grand Strand in the north to the mouth of the Savannah River in the south.
+The resort of Myrtle Beach is the glitzy heart, which is famous for its family entertainment, amusement park attractions, and recreational activities, especially golf.

 Resorts populate the coast to historic Georgetown, sitting between the carnival atmosphere of Myrtle Beach and the old port grandeur of Charleston, one of the most elegant cities in the country.
 South of Charleston, the coastline breaks into small marshy islands that preserve traces of Gullah culture.